Complex hypersurfaces in direct products of Riemann surfaces

 If $s=1$ then being a full subdirect product implies that $\ker \left(\psi|_{\G_{g_1}\times \dots \times \G_{g_s}}\right)= \G_{g_1}$ and if $s=2$ then Theorem \ref{thmBHMS} implies that the group $\ker \left(\psi|_{\G_{g_1} \times \G_{g_2}}\right)\leq \G_{g_1}\times \G_{g_2}$ is a finite index subgroup.
 However, $\psi$ is an epimorphism onto the infinite group $\ZZ^2$.
 It follows that $s\geq 3$.

-Hence, the restriction $h|_{{S_{g_1}}\times \dots \times S_{g_s}}$ satisfies all conditions of Theorem \ref{thmLlo16II} and we obtain that $\ker \left(\psi|_{\G_{g_1}\times \dots \times \G_{g_s}}\right)= \pi_1 H$ for $H$ the smooth generic fibre of the restriction $h|_{S_{g_1}\times \dots \times S{g_{s}}}$.
-Thus, $\phi(G) = \pi_1 H \times \G_{g_{s+1}}\times \dots \times \G_{g_r}$. \end{proof}
+Hence, the restriction $h|_{{S_{g_1}}\times \dots \times S_{g_s}}$ satisfies all conditions of Theorem \ref{thmLlo16II} and we obtain that $\ker \left(\psi|_{\G_{g_1}\times \dots \times \G_{g_s}}\right)= \pi_1 (H)$ for $H$ the smooth generic fibre of the restriction $h|_{S_{g_1}\times \dots \times S{g_{s}}}$.
+Thus, $\phi(G) = \pi_1 (H) \times \G_{g_{s+1}}\times \dots \times \G_{g_r}$. \end{proof}

-As a consequence of Theorem \ref{thmCoabRk2}, we prove Theorem \ref{corCoabRk2} and thus classify all K\"ahler subgroups arising as kernels of homomorphisms from a direct product of surface groups to $\ZZ^3$.
-We will require the following result from \cite{Llo-17}:
+As a consequence of Theorem \ref{thmCoabRk2}, we can now classify all K\"ahler subgroups arising as kernels of homomorphisms from a direct product of surface groups to $\ZZ^3$.
+For this we will require the following result from \cite{Llo-17}:

 \begin{theorem}[{\cite[Corollary 1.5]{Llo-17}}] Let $k\geq 0$ and let $g_1,\dots, g_r\geq 2$.
 If $\phi : \G_{g_1}\times \dots \times \G_{g_r} \rightarrow \ZZ^{2k+1}$ is surjective homomorphism then $\ker \phi$ is not K\"ahler. \end{theorem}